 One of the key tips that I was given by teachers growing up to avoid being bullied, was to be less noticeable.
 One teacher went so far as to suggest that I stop wearing bright or patterned clothing, and only wear dull colours.
 It was as though she genuinely believed that the other children were not drawn to the fact that I was gay and therefore different, but rather like little T-Rex’s; they were drawn to the bright colours I was wearing.

-I have hated this shirt from the moment it arrived from the tailor, and as I put this daily outfit together I finally realise why: It is bright!
-It is violently bright!
+the tailor, and as I put this daily outfit together I finally realise why: It

 I tried to dull it down today by wearing: